Travel Advice Blog Posts

 Europe is a hugely popular travel destination.
 But how much will a European adventure set you back?
 Simply, how much does it cost to travel Europe?

 Never before has travel been so straight forward.
 Just hop on a plane and before you know it you’re on the other side of the World.
 It's amazing, but for someone who has never flown before it can also be a scary & uncertain prospect.
 Equally, a fear of flying can be a serious obstacle to many people’s travel plans.
 So, to settle any nerves and help you prepare for what’s to come, here are my travel tips for first time flyers and aerophobics.

-The Siem Reap temples of Angkor should be on any aspiring traveller’s bucket list.
-There’s a magical element to the Angkor temples that captures the imagination and plunges you head first into an ancient world.
+The temples of Siem Reap, Angkor should be on any aspiring traveller’s bucket list.
+There’s a magical element to the Angkor temples near Siem Reap that captures the imagination and plunges you head first into an ancient world.
 Read on for a comprehensive guide if the magical Temples of Angkor!

 Sri Lanka is a beautiful, teardrop shaped island off the Southern tip of India that has only recently been rediscovered by tourists and travellers.
 I wanted to highlight some of the essential info and best bits for any first time travellers planning their Sri Lanka itinerary!